kbroulik/qalphacloud/README.md

 ### Configure Options

 By default, all features and dependencies (except example code) are enabled.
-You can disable any feature by passing the relevant `-DFEATURE=OFF` switch to the `cmake` command:
+You can disable any feature by passing the relevant `-DBUILD_...=OFF` switch to the `cmake` command:

 | Option | Default | Description
 | - | - | - |